 - More Access: eMagazine checkouts don't count towards your 15-item loan limit in Libby.
 You may borrow as many as you like!

 - eBooks Minnesota: An eBook collection for all Minnesotans.
 All of the titles are simultaneous access, meaning many readers can read them at the same time.
 It is hosted on a platform called MackinVIA, which can be accessed in a browser.

 - Reference Books Online: Looking for online encyclopedias and other high-quality learning materials?
 Reference Books Online has general and subject specific reference works for all ages that can be downloaded or used online.
 You will need your Library Card and PIN number to sign in.

-- Project Gutenberg: A volunteer-run site that digitizes, archives, and distributes literary works.
+- Project Gutenberg: A volunteer-run site that digitizes, archives, and distributes literary works that are copyright-free or in the public domain.
 Most of the items are historical.
 All of the texts are free and can be read in a browser on different devices.